JuiMin/RadialKeyboard/README.md

 The layout of the keyboard also went through various versions, with the two main choices being alphabetical lettering arranged in a clockwise fashion or a letter frequency prioritized version where the letters most used in the english language were arranged towards the center.

+Symbol keys and numerical keys can be accessed by swiping left or right.
+This system scrolls through the three different keyboards which all operate on the same layout.
+The pages also wrap around so you can continuously scroll to access each page if desired.

 ### Testing
 We had various users test the system by entering in a collection of sentences from a bank of inputs.
 The users were able to play